baumrock/RockMigrations/docs/config-migrations/readme.md

 ## Using Config Migrations

+> There is a [RockMigrations demo module](https://github.com/baumrock/ConfigMigrationsDemo) that shows how to use config migrations.

 All you have to do to use config migrations is to create a PHP file in one of the supported directories:

 - `site/RockMigrations/[type]/[name].php`